sophiahhuang/portfolio/src/pages/blog/crackingthecocoacode.md

 ---
 layout: ../../layout/MarkdownLayout.astro
 title: "Cracking the Cocoa Code with Data (Part 1)"
-description: "Does More Cocoa Mean Better Taste?"
+description: "Does More Cocoa Mean Better Taste?
+The short answer is no."
 pubDate: 2024-02-19
 tags:
   [